hungcrujewellgebrak/teensy-raw/README.md

 Teensy 3.1 Raw Build Environment
 ================================

 This is a raw teensy 3.1 build environment, based on Teensyduino 1.20.

 There are already several of these around, but usually eschew windows support and/or do not build a core library causing unnecessarily large firmware images.

-Windows is currently supported, other OSes pending the effort and time required.
+Windows is currently supported, other (Unixy) OSes should work but the tools have yet to be included.

 Usage
 -----

+Put your C/C++ sources in `src`.
+Makefile compiles C files using C99 standard (with GNU extensions) and C++ files using the C++0x standard (also with GNU extensions).

 - `make` will compile the current project, rebuilding the required files and producing both an .elf and a .hex file.
 - `make upload` will open the launcher and attempt to upload the .hex file onto a connected teensy.
 - `make clean` will remove all the build output and intermediate files.